-Building off my last point, blogs help you rank well within search engines.
-If you’re selling an online course about vegetable gardening, there’s a slim chance that a stand alone sales page will rank on Google on it’s own.
+Blogs help you rank well within search engines.
+If you’re selling an online course about vegetable gardening, there’s a slim chance that a stand alone sales page will rank on Google on its own.

-BUT!
-If you’re consistently blogging about vegetable gardening and organically linking to your sales page in the blog posts then you’ll begin to gain backlinks and increase the chances of your sales page showing up.
+But, if you’re consistently blogging about vegetable gardening and organically linking to your sales page in the blog posts, then you’ll begin to gain backlinks.
+This will increase the chances of your sales page showing up.

-Search engine optimization is all about consistently creating valuable content with targeted keywords, and no matter how top-notch your sales page is, if you’re in a saturated niche there is going to be too much competition to rank on Google’s front page without a blog.
+Search engine optimization is all about consistently creating valuable content with targeted keywords.
+No matter how top-notch your sales page is, if you’re in a saturated niche there is going to be too much competition to rank on Google’s front page without a blog.

 This community will have people coming back to your blog, sharing your posts and inviting their audience to check you out.